 What would Jesus do?

 The city manager is required by statute to live in Newburgh.
-It is strongly suspected that only his rent checks reside at that apartment in Ward 1, constituting a taxpayer subsidy to one lucky landlord.
+It is strongly suspected that only his rent checks have been residing at that apartment in Ward 1, constituting a taxpayer subsidy to one lucky landlord.

 Jesus would live here.
-I am sure many say He does.
+I am sure many believe He does.

 There’s a quote from Father Gustavo Gutiérrez’s Theology of Liberation: “My neighbor is not he whom I find in my path, but rather he in whose path I place myself, he whom I approach and actively seek.”
 Gutiérrez isn’t talking about helping whoever stumbles onto your doorstep.
 He’s saying you go find the people who need help.
 You walk their streets.
 You know their names.
 You place yourself in their path, in their shoes.

-If the city manager lived here—actually lived here, walked the blocks, talked to the people in the street, knew the buildings, talked to the tenants—would the Kenny complex have gone two months without heat before anyone in city government noticed?
+If the city manager lived here — actually lived here: as in, walked the blocks, talked to the people in the street, knew the buildings, talked to the tenants — would the Kenny complex have gone two months without heat before anyone in city government noticed?

-Christine Amato has deep roots in the city and now runs her family’s real estate business.
+Christina Amato has deep roots in the city and now runs her family’s real estate business.
 She has experience.
 Relevant experience.
-She was one of the people who left the IDA under Neppl’s management—after about a decade of service.
-Her stated reason?
+She was one of the people who left the IDA under Neppl’s management — after about a decade of service.
+Her reason?
 She wouldn’t be part of something the city wanted to do that she believed was at best problematic.
 She is civic minded, but not the type to insert herself into politics.
 She once did run for ward 1 councilmember, as an independent.
 The experience shook her and she has yet to try again.

-Nevertheless, there she stood with the first constructive observation of the Kenny problems.
+Nevertheless, there she stood, with the first constructive observation.
 Didn’t the Kenny complex receive a 30-year PILOT?
 If so, she said, the city should have and should use its leverage.
-She asked about claw-back clauses—doesn’t the agreement require certain conditions, and if they’re not met, can’t the city revoke the PILOT retroactively, place a lien, seize the property?
+She asked about claw-back clauses — doesn’t the agreement require certain conditions to be met, and if they’re not, can’t the city revoke the PILOT retroactively, place a lien, seize the property?
 She insisted that the city should be in a position to apply real pressure.

-Chrissie is among many long-timers who believe developers bully the city into handing out PILOTs like Halloween candy — and that the city lets them, because officials are so insecure that they think no one else will build here.
+Chrissie — a developer herself — is among many long-timers who believe developers bully the city into handing out PILOTs like Halloween candy — and that the city lets them, because officials are so insecure and lacking in vision that they think no one else will build here.

 It was time for my three minutes.